In a recent webinar we explored some of the most shocking statistics and reasons why Programme Management Offices fail.

 - Only 40% of projects met schedule, budget and quality goals (IBM Change Management Survey of 1500 execs)

-One of the overriding issues fueling these poor stats is the fact that in many organizations, there is a wide gap between what the PMO is doing and what the business expects.
+One of the overriding issues fuelling these poor stats is the fact that in many organisations, there is a wide gap between what the PMO is doing and what the business expects.

 This misalignment has serious consequences for both the PMO and the business.
 As pointed out by the first two bullets, the failure rate is very high with about half of all PMOs closed within 3 years or considered implementation failure.

-For many, this misalignment is caused through a lack of adequate tools, as well as the 4 fundamental pillars that drive program success – resources, money, deliverables and benefits.
+For many, this misalignment is caused through a lack of adequate tools, as well as the 4 fundamental pillars that drive programme success – resources, money, deliverables and benefits.

-PPM and the PMO go hand in glove with PPM offering a number of primary functions to the organization, including:
+PPM and the PMO go hand in glove with PPM offering a number of primary functions to the organisation, including: